 the shell, curving round towards

+the valves.
 Beds of Cyrena cuneiformis and Melania inquinata

 indicate points where in former